microsoft/TypeScript-Handbook/pages/Advanced Types.md

 ```

 Note that this syntax describes a type rather than a member.
-If you want to add additional members, you can use an intersection type:
+If you want to add members, you can use an intersection type:

 ```ts
 // Use this: